jamesrp13/Alarm/README.md

 Build a static table view as the detail view for creating and editing alarms.

-1. Static table views do not need to have UITableViewDataSource methods implemented.
+1. Static table views do not need to have UITableViewDataSource functions implemented.
 Instead, you can create outlets and actions from your prototype cells directly onto the view controller (in this case `AlarmDetailTableViewController`) as you would with other types of views.
 2. If you haven't already, go to your Storyboard, select your detail table view and in the Attribute Inspector change the style to grouped and the sections to 3.
 3. In section 1, drag a date picker onto the prototype cell and add proper constraints.
 4. In section 2, drag a text field onto the prototype cell and add the proper constraints and placeholder text.